jebitok-dev/100-days-of-code/log.md

 **Today's Progress**: Took time working on CFG project especia;;y the navbar **Thoughts**: practice is everything to achieve or to retain most skills as a developer.

+oughts**: time planning and avoiding last minute rush

+### Day 28: October 22, 2020

+**Today's Progress**: Was trying to summarize and paraphrase data structures we learnt earlier on as well deploying old react app.
+**Thoughts**: there are days productivity will differ but prioritize your mental health